BeeChains/innerinetcompany/index.md

 - [Inner I Net Company](https://innerinetcompany.carrd.co/) on Carrd!
 - [Inner I Net Company](https://innerinetcompany.webflow.io/) on WebFlow!
 - [Inner I Net Company](https://innerinetcompany.wordpress.com/) on WordPress!
+- [InnerINetCo/](https://innerinetco/) self-signed cert for ssl 🔒 on our Handshake Domain run by PowerDNS + Nginx
+- [InnerINetwork/](https://innerinetwork/) self-signed cert for ssl 🔒 on our Handshake Domain hosted on our HandshakeNS run by PowerDNS + Nginx
+- http://[200:1bc6:7d38:693c:a115:cd53:9181:186d](http://[200:1bc6:7d38:693c:a115:cd53:9181:186d]) our site innerinetwork.ygg - Yggdrasil must be running to resolve this site, if so you can run this cmd; $curl -v --resolve innerinetwork.ygg:80:\[200:1bc6:7d38:693c:a115:cd53:9181:186d\] http://innerinetwork.ygg